Link copied!

 Tubwayhun layleyn dadkeyn b'lebhon d'hinnon nehzun l'Alaha

-Blessed are the pure in heart, for they will see God.
+Flourishing are those being pure in heart, for they will see God.

 Tubwayhun l'abdway shlama dabwnawhie d'Alaha nitqarun